TMJ Pain Treatment By The Best Jaw Pain Experts In Malaysia

 Cervical Postural Disorder &Temporomandibular Joint (Jaw joint)

 Postural Disorder and neck issues will cause jaw pain.
 The anterior belly of the digastric muscle runs from the point of the chin to the hyoid bone.
 This muscle is of extreme importance because it can lead to TMJ malfunction and pain.

 The Digastric muscle is a small muscle located beneath the jaw.
 The digastric muscle is a leading cause of TMJ pain.
-This muscle lies below the body of the mandible (jaw bone), and extends in a curved form, from the mastoid process (out poking at the base of the skull) to the symphysis menti (the chin).
-Now, sitting in for prolonged periods with a forward head and neck postures will have a higher risk of developing neck and jaw problems.
+This muscle lies below the body of the mandible (jaw bone) and extends in a curved form, from the mastoid process (out poking at the base of the skull) to the symphysis menti (the chin).
+Now, sitting in for prolonged periods with forwarding head and neck postures will have a higher risk of developing neck and jaw problems.
 A forward head and neck posture push the jaw joint (mandibular condyle) against the jaw disc or retro-discal tissue.
 As such, it leads to swelling and gradual degeneration of the articular disc (jaw disc).
 Thus, another good reason why we ask you to mind your posture and limit your laptop use.

 Mandibular fractures occurring at the mandibular symphysis or the condylar neck can be a source of pain for the jaw.
 The mechanism of injury is often a blow to the chin or a fall on the jaw.

 The Spine & Jaw correlations:

 The association between the jaw and the neck was research published by Dr. Ciancaglini, Dr. Testa, and Dr. Radaelli.
-The title of their research was the Association of neck pain with symptoms of TMJ in the general adult population, published in the Scandinavian Journal of Rehabilitation Medicine in 1999.
+The title of their research was the Association of neck pain with TMJ symptoms in the general adult population, published in the Scandinavian Journal of Rehabilitation Medicine in 1999.

 Pseudo-hypomobilities: muscle spasm, surgical interventions for the jaws, intra and extracapsular irritations, neoplasm, inflammatory diseases, and trauma.